Myers, Rays avoid sweep against Boston

 Myers finished with two RBI and Desmond Jennings added a solo homer for the Rays, who had lost five of their last six games coming into the contest.

-Tampa Bay still owns a one-game lead over the New York Yankees for the final wild card spot in the AL. The Yankees kept pace with a win in Baltimore.
+Tampa Bay now owns a 1 1/2-game lead over the New York Yankees for the final Wild Card spot in the AL. The Yankees are currently in action in Baltimore.

 Jarrod Saltalamacchia and David Ortiz each hit a solo homer for the Red Sox, who still hold a comfortable 8 1/2-game lead over the Rays atop the AL East.